NJ: Who are you, where did you come from, and how powerful are you?

 - Noel Vermillion also counts, at least after she unlocks the ability to use her Murakumo form Mu-12 in combat.
 This makes her easily one of the strongest fighters in the universe, yet she only relies on it when she has no choice but to use it.

-- Oro from Street Fighter III is stronger than the rest of the cast, possibly combined.
+- Oro is stronger than the rest of the cast, possibly combined.
 He keeps one of his arms in a sling in order to even the odds.
 Series Badass/Arrogant Kung-Fu Guy Akuma/Gouki challenged him once with neither holding back their power, and they were equally strong.

-- On that note, so too is Akuma, both in and out of gameplay.
+- Akuma, both in and out of gameplay.
 Out of game, he never uses the full extent of his power because he seeks a challenger worthy of his skill so he wants to match mettle with the best without destroying them at the full depth of the Satsui no Hadou.
 In-game, his vitality and stun are typically lower than any of his opponents for reasons of balance (to see when he is NOT balanced like this, his original playable appearance in Super Street Fighter II Turbo is such).

 - Seth, much like the Rugal example below, plays nice in the first round but will turn up the heat once he's been smacked around.
 Teleport Spam and priority abuse coupled with nasty damage makes him an SNK Boss through and through.